After setting up your project and importing your data, you’re ready to bring users on board.

 A crucial responsibility of the project admin is deactivating organizers who leave the campaign.

 When an organizers leaves a campaign, it may be important to remove their access to the information contained in the Broadstripes project.

 If the user has left your organization, you may need to remove them from more than one project.
 In that case, you will need to repeat this process for each project of which they are a member.

 - Start by going to Settings > Project members in the upper right-hand corner of the page.

 - On the Project members page, you will see a list of all the people who have been invited to your project.
 Locate the person you want to remove on this list.
 (If you can’t find them, that means they no longer have access to the project, and may already have been removed.)

-- At the end of your person’s row, click the remove button.
+- At the end of your person’s row, click the remove icon.

 - A window will pop up asking if you are sure.
-Take this opportunity to make sure that you selected the correct row.
-When you have double-checked, click OK.
+Click OK to confirm.

-Admins can edit a user’s role or permissions at any time.
+Admins can edit a user’s role or permissions at any time, or remove them from a project altogether.
 Here’s a video that walks you through the steps (or you can read about how to make these edits in the article below):